vs79284/music-metadata-service/README.md

 * `service`: The service layer holds the classes responsible for having business logic.
 * `enity`: Application level configuration.
 * `repository`: contains the different types of file loaders that are used to read the data files shared by partners.
-* `deserializer`: contains the classes that are used by Jackson Library to deserialize the file content.
 * `exception`: contains Custom Exception classes and `GlobalExceptionHandler` to handle any exception in the application.
 * `model`: contains the POJO classes used in the application.